Senior Director, Diversity, Equity & Inclusion

-- Develop and implement the program initiatives with the Diversity, Equity, and Inclusion Committee, and in consultation with the chairs of the ARL Academy and Member Engagement and Outreach committees
+- Develop and implement the program initiatives with the Diversity, Equity, and Inclusion Committee once approved by the Board

 - Participate on the Program Strategy Committee

-- Work with the staff leads to the ARL Academy and the Member Engagement and Outreach committees to ensure delivery on shared action items
+- Work with the staff leads on other Association and Board committees to ensure delivery on shared action items

 All ARL staff are telecommuting until further notice.
 ARL is headquartered in Washington, DC, and under ordinary circumstances most of our staff is located in the DC area, with flexible telecommuting policies.